Baniel/Baniel.github.io/_posts/Algorithm/2016-09-20-DanielAlgorithm1.1.md

 - Solution: doubly linked lists -> easier to read, but memory is wasted in allocating space for a back pointer.

+> # Deleting from linked list

+- The same as for insertion
+- O(1) time complexity: if we insert items at the beginning
+- O(N) time complexity: for inserting items at the end of list